- Once you find your dream home, and put in an offer that’s accepted, you’ll need a conveyancing attorney to transfer ownership to you.

 - The conveyancer will ensure that the Deed of Sale meets all the legal requirements.
 They will also gather and produce all supporting documentation necessary to finalise registration of the sale once it is lodged with the Deeds Office.

-- The information they will request includes detail of the home loan, cancellation figures and Title Deeds from the seller’s bank as well as a Rates Clearance Certificate from the municipality.
+- The information they will request includes details of the home loan, cancellation figures and title deeds from the seller’s bank as well as a Rates Clearance Certificate from the municipality.

 - The conveyancers must also prepare a declaration for transfer duty or VAT in addition to home loan registration documentation for the buyer, as required.

-A conveyancing attorney is one of the most important people in the home-buying process and is responsible for ensuring that ownership is transferred from the seller to the buyer, and that the buyer does not pay until the property is registered in his or her name.
-Meanwhile, if you’re still looking to buy, South Africa’s leading home loan comparison service offers a range of home loan calculators, including those that determine bond affordability and bond repayments. ooba’s Bond Indicator also allows you to do a secure credit check on-line.
+A conveyancing attorney is one of the most important people in the home-buying process and is responsible for ensuring that ownership is transferred from the seller to the buyer, and that the buyer does not pay until the property is registered in their name.